deadshot04/WebsiteBlocker/README.md

 # WebsiteBlocker
-This is a website blocker in python
+This is a time based website blocker in python.